-Due to the dangerous nature of construction sites, these workers have the highest risk of falling compared to other professions.
-Tripping over equipment, debris, or materials can& have devastating consequences.
+Due to the dangerous nature of construction sites, our NYC construction accident lawyers and White Plains construction injury attorneys know that these workers have the highest risk of falling compared to other professions.
+Tripping over equipment, debris, or materials can have devastating consequences.
 If you fell on a construction site because of a dangerous condition on a job site, call our New York City-based construction accident lawyers.

 "Very successful results."